 - 1. You must pass all Time 2 KPI measures to pass the comprehensive examination and be eligible to be admitted to candidacy.
 Time 2 KPI scores are recorded as Pass or Fail based on the specific rubric benchmark. - 2.
-If you do not meet the KPI benchmark on any given item, the program will designate a faculty committee to work with you to develop a paper or project in which you demonstrate proficiency in standards related to the area(s) of concern. - 3.
-If the review committee indicates approval to proceed, you will meet with the committee for an oral defense of the KPI(s) of focus. - 4.
-If you do not receive approval to move forward with written papers/projects OR do not pass the oral defense, Graduate School policy requires that you (1) wait until at least the next semester to retake the examination, and (2) register for credit (i.e., use of facilities) to allow mentored study in preparation for a second attempt. - 5.
+If you do not meet the KPI benchmark on any given item, the program will designate a faculty member to work with you to develop a response in which you demonstrate proficiency in standards related to the area(s) of concern.
+The response may include revising your initial paper, completing a supplemental paper or project, and/or participating in an oral defense of your paper. - 3.
+If you do not successfully demonstrate proficiency in standards during this remediation process, you will earn a decision of fail for this first attempt at the comprehensive examination.
+Graduate School policy requires that you (1) wait until at least the next semester to retake the examination, and (2) register for credit (i.e., use of facilities) to allow mentored study in preparation for a second attempt. - 4.
 The Graduate School allows two opportunities to pass the examination.
 Students who are unable to pass all areas of the KPI portfolio on the second attempt will be dismissed from the program.